 Information field in any (#6700)Basic Multi-Link element it transmits.

-A non-AP STA shall initialize dot11MSDOFDMEDthreshold to –72 dBm and MSD_TXOP_MAX to 1,
+A (#4836) STA shall initialize dot11MSDOFDMEDthreshold to –72 dBm and dot11MSDTXOPMAX to 1,

 respectively.
-A non-AP STA affiliated with a non-AP MLD shall set MSD_TXOP_MAX and
+A non-AP STA affiliated with a non-AP MLD shall set dot11MSDTXOPMAX and

 dot11MSDOFDMEDthreshold to the most recent values in the Medium Synchronization Maximum Number